SPEED0U/BotFMS/README.md

 Bot configuration
 - `wsDomain`, the domain where the websocket points to.
 (Must be same than in Freeroam server config.)
-- `wsPort`, the port of the websocket.
+- `wsOutPort`, the output port of the websocket.
 (Must be same than in Freeroam server config.)
 - `privkeyPath`, the path to your certified domain private key.
 - `pubkeyPath`, the path to your certified domain public key.